-• Students will be able to summarise the main parts of a story.
+- Students will be able to summarise the main parts of a story. - Students will identify the different structural features of narrative text.

 The Smelly Giant by Kurahau, illustrated by Laya Mutton-Rogers (Finalist at the 2020 New Zealand Book Awards for Children and Young Adults.
 The te reo Māori version of this book Tio Tiamu, was a winner at the 2020 awards.)